deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 * * *

 **Date Point: 5y 11m 1w AV**
 **Folctha colony, Cimbrean, the Far Reaches**

 ***Gabriel Arés***

-Rather than hobbling through the living room and opening the door, Gabriel was in the habit of shouting “Come on in, Ava!” when the doorbell rang.
+Rather than hobbling through the living room and opening the door, Gabriel was in the habit of shouting "Come on in, Ava!" when the doorbell rang.

 She was the only one who used it—literally everyone else in the colony